Here is the starting color photo followed by the photo after changing it to grayscale in Photoshop.

 1. A better way is to use lab mode.
 Open the color original.
 Bring the Channels Palette to the front.

-: Image; Mode; Lab.
+2. Then go: Image; Mode; Lab.

 3. Now you'll see Lab, Lightness, A & B channels.
 Drag A or B to the little trash can below (or right click and choose Delete Channel)